🔼The name Cainan: Summary

 🔼Etymology of the name Cainan

 The gospel of Luke uses the same Greek spelling to write the name of Cainan the son of Arpachshad and Kenan, the son of Enosh, the son of Seth (Luke 3:37; Genesis 5:9).
-Both names apparently come from the root cluster קנה ,קין and קנן:
+Both names apparently come from the verbal cluster קנה ,קין and קנן:

 Alfred Jones (Dictionary of Old Testament Proper Names) maintains that the name Kenan is the same as Cain, and translates both with Possession.
 But the name Kenan is not identical to that of Cain, because it has an extra nun.
 Sometimes a nun is added to a verb to indicate a personification (verb + nun = guy who does the verb) but that personification is usually accomplished by means of the waw-nun combination.